underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 | `Seq[A]` | `B` and `(B, A) => B` | `B` | `foldLeft` |
 | `Seq[A]` | `B` and `(A, B) => B` | `B` | `foldRight` |
 |============|
+{: .table }

-This type of analysis may see mforeign at first, but you will quickly get used to it.
+This type of analysis may see foreign at first, but you will quickly get used to it.
 Your two steps in solving any problem with sequences should be: think about the types, and experiment on the REPL!

 ## Exercises